11th Grade Checklist

 Take our SAT Prep programs, offered in groups and one-to-one sessions, to master the August SAT.
 For Summer 2023, our Second Early Bird Discount gives you 10% off your registration when you make a $300 deposit and another 5% off if you pay in full before 6/3!

 It’s important to put thought into which test you will take and what your target score should be.
 Check out these free resources to help you make these important decisions:

 - Blog Post: “What’s A Good SAT or ACT Score?“

-- Test Event: Take a Practice SAT or ACT test and receive a detailed score report
+- Test Event: Take a virtual or in-person practice SAT and/or ACT test and receive a detailed score report